MKShots/mkshots/README.md

 - 💼 Former Financial Analyst with experience in stakeholder communication and process automation
 - 📈 Passionate about transforming messy data into clean, actionable intelligence
 - ⚙️ Currently exploring **Agentic AI Auditing** and **Data Engineering**

 ---
+### 🔍 About Me

+I’m pursuing my Master’s while working on real-world machine learning projects that blend intuition, analytics and engineering.
+My projects blend business understanding with technical expertise to drive insights and impact.

+---